msecondi/Breathe-Server/README.md

 ## Overview

 **Breathe** is a calming, human-centered platform that draws attention to the modern epidemic of loneliness and disconnection.
 It offers an interactive, reflective space for users to slow down, process their emotions, and reconnect with what it means to be human.
-Whether through anonymous emotional release, reflective journaling, or absorbing meaningful quotes and stories, the platform serves as a gentle reminder that humanity still exists—and we can still find it within ourselves and one another.
+Whether through anonymous emotional release, reflective journaling, or absorbing meaningful quotes and stories, the platform serves as a gentle reminder that humanity still exists and we can still find it within ourselves and one another.

 ## Problem Space